-Haemoglobin A1c (HbA1c) encompasses integrated value of blood glucose fluctuations over a period of 3 months and has been employed as a standard monitoring system for diabetes control by health care professionals.
+Haemoglobin A1c (HbA1c) encompasses the integrated value of blood glucose fluctuations over three months and has been employed as a standard monitoring system for diabetes control by health care professionals.

-Many clinical trials (eg DCCT) have shown its efficacy in depicting long-term complications of diabetes and its good correlation with average blood glucose levels.
+Many clinical trials, e.g., DCCT (1), have shown its efficacy in depicting long-term complications of diabetes and its good correlation with average blood glucose levels.

-This test principle involves non-enzymatic glycosylation (i.e. irreversible bonding of glucose to proteins) of haemoglobin in red blood cells (with a life span of 90-120 days), the rate of reaction being proportional to the levels of ambient blood glucose levels.
+This test principle involves non-enzymatic glycosylation (i.e., irreversible binding of glucose to proteins) of hemoglobin in red blood cells (with a life span of 90-120 days), the rate of the reaction being proportional to the levels of ambient blood glucose levels.

-Glucose diffuses freely into RBC and attaches to specific moiety of haemoglobin (Hb) forming a specific sub-fraction (HbA1c) which is measured by various methods.
+Glucose diffuses freely into RBC and attaches to a specific moiety of hemoglobin (Hb), forming a specific sub-fraction (HbA1c) measured by various methods.

-It doesn’t require fasting state, has greater precision and pre-analytic stability and thus offers more convenience to the patients and doctors.
+It doesn’t require a fasting state, has greater precision and pre-analytic stability, and offers more convenience to the patients and doctors.

-On the downside, it suffers from its inability to account for acute blood glucose changes, being expensive and limited use in special conditions like:
+- It suffers from its inability to account for acute blood glucose changes

 It has been used in the diagnosis and subsequent follow-up of diabetic patients successfully.

 HbA1c reading can be used to diagnose people with prediabetes and diabetes.
 The information in the chart below shows normal HbA1c Levels (Range)